DizzyduckAR/AutoMirror/README.md

 **Phone Debug !!MUST BE ON!!**

-(gif show how in: FULLAuto Mirror ZIP Help -DIR-)
+(Gif show how in: FULLAuto Mirror ZIP Help -DIR-)

 Script can solo run from 3kb file